-Psychodynamic psychotherapy draws on a wide range of thinkers and practitioners including the theories of Freud, Jung, Winnicot and Klein.
-It is a therapeutic process which helps you to understand and resolve problems by increasing your awareness of your inner world and its influence over relationships both past and present.
-Coming to therapy gives you space, in what is often a busy world with little time to reflect, to explore your present situation and emotional state in the belief that current difficulties are linked to past experiences.
+Psychodynamic psychotherapy draws on a wide range of thinkers and practitioners including the theories of Freud, Jung, Winnicott and Klein.
+It is a therapeutic process which helps you to understand patterns which often you are not aware of and which influence relationships both past and present.
+Increased understanding can give us more choice on how we want to live our lives.
+Coming to therapy gives you space, in what is often a busy world with little time to reflect, to explore your present situation and emotional state.
+It can also involve talking about your early life and past experiences.

 However, it is a misconception that people in counselling and psychotherapy only talk about their past.
-What is happening in your life now, and what has brought you to therapy, is extremely important.
-How you feel and find yourself acting is essential to the work.
+How you feel now and how you find yourself acting, what is happening in your life, and what has brought you to therapy, is extremely important.

 I will listen carefully to you and try and help you make sense of your feelings,thoughts and behaviours.